-While it’s true that the incidence of infection is higher in these conditions, no one is safe from becoming ill and suffering from pain, bloating and diarrhea.
-What’s more, if someone doesn’t treat your illness properly, this could lead to chronic gastritis or dangerous ulcers.
+While it’s true that the incidence of infection is higher in these conditions, no one is safe from becoming ill and suffering from pain, bloating, and diarrhea.
+So, if someone doesn’t treat your illness properly, it could lead to chronic gastritis or dangerous ulcers.

 To date, doctors and scientists aren’t sure what causes these bacteria to spread into our bodies.
 However, they have some good information on relevant factors:

 - This bacteria is normally contracted during childhood.
 It’s during this stage that we’re most vulnerable to bacteria and infections.

 - Doctors tell us that almost 60% of the population already has this pathogen inside their bodies in its asymptomatic form.
-It can remain inside the body for a person’s entire life without causing any damage.
+Furthermore, it can remain inside the body for a person’s entire life without causing any damage.

 - It’s transmitted by person-to-person contact and through contaminated water and food.

 Symptoms of H. pylori infection such as bloating and diarrhea

 As we mentioned above, these bacteria often don’t present any symptoms or signs of discomfort at all.

 If you want to know for sure whether this organism is inside you, you should consult your doctor.
-He or she will be able to conduct appropriate tests.
+Furthermore, they’ll be able to conduct appropriate tests.

 These tests consist of analyzing the patient’s breath after ingesting a liquid that contains a non-radioactive isotope.
-If the bacteria are present in the body, it will convert the liquid into carbon dioxide and ammonia.
+Therefore, if the bacteria are present in the body, it’ll convert the liquid into carbon dioxide and ammonia.

 The carbon dioxide passes into the blood and then the lungs excrete it.
-It’s here that your physician can detect it in the breath.
+So, it’s here that your physician can detect it in the breath.

 If you already suffer from digestive problems, your doctor may suggest an endoscopy to examine the lining of your stomach.

 However, if this bacteria is present inside of you, certain problems are more likely to occur after age 40.
 These may give you a clue as to its presence:

 - Abdominal discomfort